For today's topic, we are covering armholes!

-Armscye: opening in the garment where the sleeve is attached
+Armscye: the opening in the garment where the sleeve is attached.

 What is the difference between the sleeve head and the armscye?
-The armscye is crafted inside on the inner part of the jacket made around the armhole.
+The armscye is crafted inside—on the inner part of the jacket—and around the armhole.
 The sleeve head is made a little bit larger than the armscye.

 Pros of having small armholes:

-1. Body Movement - Imagine you have to reach up for something on the top shelf, light a candle, or take a sip of your favorite drink if you have a large armhole the jacket will lift above your neck practically to your ears.
-Smaller armholes allow you to do more movements while keeping your jacket in place.
-Freedom of movement you posses will be much greater in smaller/higher armholes then in larger/longer armholes.
+1. Body Movement - Imagine reaching up for something on the top shelf, lighting a candle, or taking a sip of your favorite drink.
+If you have a large armhole, the jacket will lift above your neck and practically to your ears!
+Smaller armholes allow you to move while keeping your jacket in place.
+In other words, your freedom of movement will be much greater with smaller/higher armholes than with larger/longer armholes.

-2. Good Posture - If you like most of us are behind a computer most of the day or have poor posture having smaller armholes actually lifts your posture up and helps keep you standing upright and proper.
+2. Good Posture - If you (like most of us) sit behind a computer most of the day or have a poor posture, having smaller armholes actually lifts your posture up and helps keep you standing upright and proper.

-If your armholes do feel tight naturally standing then you should probably try a jacket with larger armholes or get your jackets armholes let-out.
-But if you are sitting and try to tie your shoes with smaller armholes it is impossible because the jacket sits around the shoulders smoothly and doesn't rise like in most large armhole jackets.
+If your armholes do feel tight when you're naturally standing, then you should probably try a jacket with larger armholes, or get your jacket's armholes "let-out."
+But if you are sitting and trying to tie your shoes with smaller armholes, it is almost impossible because the jacket sits around the shoulders smoothly and doesn't rise like in most large armhole jackets.